 I am a Professor of Politics at the University of Manchester.

 My work focuses on ethical issues in international politics.
-I have particular research expertise on humanitarian intervention and the responsibility to protect (R2P), Just War Theory, private military and security companies, and the alternatives to war (e.g. sanctions).
+I have particular research expertise on humanitarian intervention and the responsibility to protect (R2P), Just War Theory, private security, and the alternatives to war (e.g. sanctions).

 My most recent book examines the ethics of the alternatives to war (The Alternatives to War: From Sanctions to Nonviolence, Oxford University Press, 2018).
 A discount flyer is here and an interview with me about the book for the Carnegie Council is here.
 I have also put together a module guide for teaching the alternatives to war.